A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Introduction

 The UAM traffic management problem can be considered as a natural extension of the classic Air Traffic Flow Management (ATFM) problem \cite{bertsimas1998air}.
 The objective of ATFM is to optimize the flow of commercial air traffic to ensure safe and efficient operations in the airspace system, considering factors such as airspace and airport capacity constraints, weather conditions, and operational constraints \cite{bertsimas1998air, bertsimas2011integer}.
 The first departure point in the context of UAM is the unpredictable nature of demand.
 Unlike commercial air traffic where the demand is highly predictable weeks in advance, the UAM systems will be designed to provide on-demand services.
 This poses a significant planning challenge.

-To address this problem, recent works such as \cite{chin2021efficient, chin2023protocol} have attempted to incorporate fairness considerations into the existing ATFM formulation to accommodate the on-demand nature of UAM.
+To address this problem, recent works such as \cite{chin2023protocol} have attempted to incorporate fairness considerations into the existing ATFM formulation to accommodate the on-demand nature of UAM.
 Other solutions include heuristic approaches such as first-come first-served scheduling \cite{pradeep2018heuristic} and simulations \cite{bosson2018simulation}.
 While previous works provide valuable insights into the operation of UAM systems, they do not explicitly address two critical aspects.
 First is the concept of \emph{rebalancing}: the UAM aircraft will need to be constantly redistributed in the network when the demand for some destinations is higher than others.
 Efficient rebalancing ensures the effectiveness and sustainability of on-demand UAM systems.
 The concept of rebalancing has been explored extensively in the context of on-demand ground transportation \cite{pavone2012robotic}.
 However, these studies predominantly use flow-level formulations which do not capture the safety and separation considerations associated with aircraft operations.
 The second aspect which has not been addressed in the UAM literature is a thorough characterization of the system-level throughput.
 Roughly, the throughput of a given traffic management policy determines the highest demand that the policy can handle \cite{POOLADSANJ2023TRC}.
-The throughput is different than, but tightly related to, the notion of travel time.
-In particular, the throughput determines the demand threshold at which the expected travel time of passengers transitions from being stabilized to being increasing over time.
+In the context of UAM, the throughput is tightly related to the notion of passenger waiting time.
+In particular, the throughput determines the demand threshold at which the expected passenger waiting time transitions from being stabilized to being increasing over time.
 Therefore, it is desirable to design a policy that achieves the maximum possible throughput.